zkrising/Tachi/docs/docs/codebase/batch-manual/overview.md

 This match type can only be used for BMS.

+- uscChartHash

+This looks for the chart SHA1 that USC uses.
+As expected, this can only be used for BMS.

 - ddrSongHash

 This looks for the DDR 'song hash'.
 This is an identifier